InsaneDev27/DIY-Laptop-Mouse-Project/README.md

    #### Installing the Triggers and Thumbstick Cover

    To begin the process, I normally start with the Left Click Trigger, as it is the last piece needed to attach the two halves.
-To install the trigger, first, double check that the space between the end of the slide limiters and the electronic button is slightly too long.
-In this case, just cut off material from the tip.
+The space between the end of the slide limiters and the electronic button is often slightly too long.
+In this case, cut off material from the tip until the trigger functions as intended.

    The tip of the Left Click Trigger is slightly too long\
    <img alt="Why I needed to cut off the tip of the Left Click Trigger" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Why%20Left%20Click%20Trigger%20Tip%20Needs%20Cutting.jpg" width="400">